gugod/redmine-gollum/README.md

 Be caution:

-- IT DOES NOT IMPORT YOUR CURRENT WIKI CONTENT
 - The code is pretty alpha quality now, backward-incompatible changes are likely to be introduced in the future.
 - It only support markdown (at the moment)
 - It requires your redmine process (passenger / mongrel... whatever) to be able to write your git repositories
+- Depending on your git server setup, you still need to configure the access control for the newly create wiki repositories
+- IT DOES NOT IMPORT YOUR CURRENT WIKI CONTENT